lammypi/lammypi.github.io/_portfolio/data-inspection-method-wip.md

 collection: portfolio
 ---

 A draft UX research methodology for understanding how humans interact with data.
 The project was never completed due to other internal efforts taking precedence.
+You can view the main guide below.
+You can also view the draft interview guide [here.](/files/Data Inspection Method Interview Guide.pdf)

 <object data="/files/Data Inspection Method (WiP).pdf" type="application/pdf" width="700px" height="700px">
     <embed src="/files/Data Inspection Method (WiP).pdf">